dvsa/mes-driver-service/README.md

-# mes-microservices-starter-template
+# mes-driver-service

-A serverless microservice template.
+A serverless microservice responsible for responsible for retrieving driver data for candidates.

 ## Structure